rhjacobsen/CN_workshops/Workshops/2/README.md

-# Workshop 3
+# Workshop 2

 ## IPv6 transition mechanisms

 The goal of this workshop is to get hands-on experience with IPv4-IPv6 transition mechanisms.
-It consists of two parts.
-The first part deals with simple IPv6-in-IPv4 tunnelling, while the second part explores the protocol translation mechanism.
+The workshop consists of two parts.
+The first part deals with simple IPv6-in-IPv4 tunnelling, while the second part explores a protocol translation mechanism.

-## Part 1: Simple Tunnel Setup
+## Part 1: Simple tunnel setup

 We first consider the process of setting up a single IPv6-in-IPv4 tunnel.
 The IPv6-in-IPv4 tunnel allows connections to IPv6 networks through IPv4 networks.
-This is what is used when connecting to IPv6 networks through the Internet.
+This is what is typically used today when connecting to IPv6 networks through the Internet.

-### Lab Overview
+### Lab overview

-#### Topology
+#### Network topology

 ![LAB03_6IN4](imgs/LAB03_6IN4.png)